[Picture]

 Dozens of attempted crosses between Adenium obesum 'Black Ruby' and A. arabicum finally produced one viable seed.
 The result was 'Arabian Ruby'.
 It flowers year round with very large, light red flowers.

-Above: Adenium 'Bouquet' is an F2 obesum-arabicum hybrid that bears sizeable bunches of medium red flowers.
-Below: 'Bouquet' at 4 years old in an 18" pot.
+Above: Adenium 'Bouquet' is an F2 obesum-arabicum hybrid that bears up to 38 flowers per inflorescence, with 10-12 medium red flowers open at once.

 Adenium (obesum X arabicum) F2 'MAD 399' seedling flowering at less than a year old in a 6" pot.
 It already has a substantial caudex.